aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear.md

 ![Research Affinity Mapping](/case-studies/freedom2hear/research-notes.png)

-The improvements included an improved client management experience, increased productivity in manual moderation tasks, and a more intuitive information architecture and UI for social media managers.
+The updates led to a better client management experience, increased productivity in manual moderation tasks, and a more intuitive information architecture and UI for social media managers.

 ---